alihaktan35/OutreachAI/README.md

 -   `POST /webhook/ping`: Used for health checks to see if the n8n service is online.
 -   `POST /webhook/create-draft`: Receives the initial campaign data to generate drafts.
 -   `POST /webhook/send-mail`: Receives the final, edited drafts to be sent.

+## 📄 License
+This project is created for educational purposes as part of ENGR 4451 course requirements.